Who is involved?

 Director and Senior Practitioner

-Sam is a mediator and facilitator with 20 years experience of conflict resolution work.
-She has worked with Mediation Northern Ireland as their Field Manager in England to develop the practice of civic mediation.
+Sam is a mediator and facilitator with over 20 years’ experience of dialogue facilitation and conflict resolution work.
+She worked with Mediation Northern Ireland as their Field Manager in England to develop the practice of civic mediation, sharing learning between NI and England on applying civic mediation processes to issues such as race relations, violent gangs and migration.
 In 2006 Sam was a Commissioner on the Commission on Integration and Cohesion, which informed national UK Policy on cohesion and immigration matters.
-More recently Sam has returned to her roots to continue to develop civic mediation practice in Scotland.
-She worked with WWF Celtic Seas Partnership applying civic mediation and stakeholder engagement processes to build transnational, cross-sectoral partnerships in the Celtic Seas.
-As part of this role she applied civic mediation processes to build relationships with the fishing industry, governments and eNGOs.
+More recently Sam returned to her roots to continue to develop civic mediation practice in Scotland.
+She’s worked on building relations around environmental issues e.g. applying mediative and stakeholder engagement processes with the fishing industry, governments and eNGOs to build transnational, cross-sectoral partnerships in the Celtic Seas, and with the Scottish Deer Sector on their Finding the Common Ground Project.
+Sam has also worked on developing the role of mediative interventions for marches, parades, protests and demonstrations.
+One example of this was the Keeping Our Cool initiative at COP 26.

 Abdul Rahim,